 As it is, the pair is testing a falling trend line and Stochastic is now in overbought territory.
 This indicates that the recent buying pressure may be coming to an end and it’s time for sellers to reassert themselves.

 I also think we could see some risk aversion take place today, as we’ve got Spanish bond auction coming out soon.

 Spain has been in the limelight recently and if today’s auction disappoints, it could trigger widespread selling across financial markets.

 Shorted CAD/JPY at market (82.07), stop loss at 82.82, take profit at 80.25.

-I think that a 75-pip stop will suffice, because if price does reach my stop loss, it will invalidate the falling trend line that I drew up.
+I think that a 75-pip stop will suffice because if the price does reach my stop loss, it will invalidate the falling trend line that I drew up.
 I’m currently aiming for former support at 80.25, as it has been a formidable support level.
-Lastly, I’m only risking 0.50% of my account on this trade, as I recognize that I haven’t traded this pair in awhile and there is potential for some wild moves today.
+Lastly, I’m only risking 0.50% of my account on this trade, as I recognize that I haven’t traded this pair in a while and there is potential for some wild moves today.

 Looking ahead, I’m also concerned with the Canadian CPI report coming out tomorrow.
 If the index indicates that inflation is much stronger than anticipated, it may give more incentive for the BOC to implement tighter monetary policies.
 That said, I may choose to close my trade before the release just to avoid event risk.

 What do you fellas think?
 Do you think the trend line will hold on CAD/JPY?

 This content is strictly for informational purposes only and does not constitute as investment advice.
 Trading any financial market involves risk.
 Please read our Risk Disclosure to make sure you understand the risks involved.